wad11656/SetRegion-GUI/README.md

 Primarily used today to fix/increase certain PS1 games' compatibility on the PSP & Vita (Adrenaline) PS1 emulators.

 ### How does changing the region sectors help?
-The PSP homebrew scene discovered in the mid-2000s that assigning custom Game IDs to PS1 discs when creating an EBOOT (as opposed to using <a href="https://user-images.githubusercontent.com/16929664/189551050-48756bcd-da1f-4743-b8d4-7c8d4be223f4.png">their native IDs</a>) can increase compatibility on the PSP PS1 emulator.
+In the mid-2000s, the PSP homebrew scene discovered that assigning custom Game IDs to PS1 discs when creating an EBOOT (as opposed to using <a href="https://user-images.githubusercontent.com/16929664/189551050-48756bcd-da1f-4743-b8d4-7c8d4be223f4.png">their native IDs</a>) can increase compatibility on the PSP PS1 emulator.
 (This behavior carried over to the Vita too.)

 However, starting with PSP firmware 5.00 and above, if you assigned a JAP Game ID to a USA or PAL game, the resulting EBOOT would become unbootable.
 Injecting JAP region sectors into the disc image(s) fixes this issue.